 The daughter of King Robert I (Robert the Bruce), Marjory, married Walter Fitzallan, the high steward of Scotland.
 Their descendants included the Stewart dynasty of Scottish monarchs (Mary, Queen of Scots, was a Stewart, though she preferred the French spelling, Stuart).
 The Stewarts were responsible for many of the works that survive within the castle walls today.
 They made Stirling Castle their court and power base, creating fine Renaissance-style buildings that were not completely obliterated, despite reconstruction for military purposes.

 Among the later works built for regiments stationed here, the Regimental Museum stands out; it's a 19th-century baronial revival on the site of an earlier building.
 Nearby, the Chapel Royal is unfurnished but was the site of a visit by Charles I in 1633.
 The oldest building on the site is the Mint, or Coonzie Hoose, perhaps dating as far back as the 14th century.
-Below is an arched passageway leading to the westernmost section of the ramparts, the Nether Bailey.
-You'll have the distinct feeling of being in the bow of a warship sailing up the carselands (valley plain) of the Forth Valley.
+Below it is an arched passageway leading to the westernmost section of the ramparts, the Nether Bailey.
+As you walk along the high walls beyond the arch, you'll have the distinct feeling of being in the bow of a warship sailing up the carselands (valley plain) of the Forth Valley.

 To the castle's south lies the hump of the Touch and the Gargunnock Hills (part of the Campsie Fells), which diverted potential direct routes from Glasgow and the south.
 For centuries all roads into the Highlands across the narrow waist of Scotland led through Stirling.
 If you look carefully northward, you can still see the Old Stirling Bridge, once the lowest and most convenient place to cross the river.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013